essteer/fx-app/README.md

 ## Documentation

-For detailed information on the classes and methods provided by the application, please refer to the Javadocs.
-The Javadocs provide comprehensive details on the functionality and use of each component within the app.
+Refer to the Javadocs for detailed information on the classes and methods provided by the application.